 In any case, the Conboy et al. story reminds us that seemingly innocent cultural games, like peer review, can have a deep impact on what gets researched and how much progress we make over time.
 Ultimately, we have to allocate finite resources, if only the time of our trained researchers.
 How we do it matters very much.

 Thankfully, since Conboy et al. published their 2005, the world of academic publishing has changed.
 Of course, the underlying culture can only change so much, people are still tailoring their work so that it will get accepted in prestigious venues… even if it makes said work much less important and interesting… But I also think that the culture is being transformed.
-Initiatives like the Public Library of Science (PLoS) launched in 2003 have showed the world that you could produce high impact serious work without going through an elitist venue.
+Initiatives like the Public Library of Science (PLoS) launched in 2003 have shown the world that you could produce high impact serious work without going through an elitist venue.

 I think that, ultimately, it is the spirit of open source that is gaining ground.
 That’s where the true meaning of science thrived: it does not matter who you are, what matters is whether you are proposing works.
 Good science is good science no matter what the publishing venue is… And there is more to science than publishing papers… Increasingly, researchers share their data and software… instead of trying to improve your impact through prestige, you can improve your impact by making life easier for people who want to use your work.